deargle/deargle.github.io/_security_assignments/lab_password_cracking.md

 <div class='alert alert-info'>Want even more practice?
 You can download the massive Troy Hunt haveibeenpwned SHA1 password hash list
 on the bottom of <a href='https://haveibeenpwned.com/Passwords'>this page</a>.</div>

+<div class='alert alert-info'>See <a href='https://github.com/danielmiessler/SecLists/tree/master/Passwords'>Daniel Miessler's wordlist collection</a> for more wordlists besides rockyou to try.</div>

 # Part 5.
 Secure Password Hashing